China at the 2022 Winter Olympics: Ice hockey

 China has qualified 25 male and 23 female competitors to the ice hockey tournaments as part of their two teams.

 Due to the lack of ice hockey talent in China, players were recruited from abroad.
-The men's hockey team had eleven Canadians, nine Chinese, three Americans, and a Russian.
+The men's hockey team had eleven Canadians, seven Americans, six Chinese and a Russian.
 Due to their extremely poor performance, their attendance at the games was in question even though they traditionally automatically qualified as the host.